 The CDC reports: “Noise-induced hearing loss is one of the most common work-related illness in the United States.
 Each year approximately 22 million U.S. workers are exposed to noise loud enough to damage their hearing.”
 The is a staggering figure and is commonly associated with trades involving construction, live entertainment, aircraft maintenance, industrial work and […]

 In our post, Pre-Production and Field Recording, we talked a bit about pre-production and things to think about before recording audio.
 In our summary, it came down to planning ahead and thinking about what could cause unwanted signals from being recorded and how to mitigate some of them.
-But what other noise might […]
+But what other noise might we consider? […]

 What is Infrasound?
 Infrasound is sometimes categorized as low-frequency sound or signals that are lower than 20Hz in frequency.
 This also means that it is below the standard threshold of human hearing which is 20Hz – 20kHz.
 Infrasound can occur naturally in the environment from such things as avalanches, lightning (thunder), calving of icebergs […]